clowdr-app/clowdr/README.md

 1. Follow the Frontend setup: [Clowdr Frontend ReadMe](frontend/README.md#Setting-up)
 1. Follow the Auth0 setup below

 BCP: Can I reorder these steps so that there is an initial prefix that can be shared with the Quick Setup??

+ANSWER FROM ED: It's probably ok to bypass step 5 by simply looking at the AWS README and setting all the environment variables listed to Xs.
+The other steps you'll need to do at least something for -- but whether there are nested steps that can be skipped for minimal frontend dev I'm not sure.

 ### Auth0 Setup